-It follows disastrous results in last week’s local elections, which saw the hard-right Reform UK party make huge gains.
+It follows disastrous results for his party in May’s local elections, where the hard-right Reform UK party make huge gains.
 The Conservative Party — the other half of the duopoly that has dominated British politics for more than a century — also lost hundreds of seats.

 Starmer became prime minister in 2024 after the Labour Party won the general election in a landslide, ending a 14-year era of Conservative rule.